apache/causeway-site/content/intro/getting-started/ide/eclipse.md

 ## Running the App

-The simple and quickstart archetypes automatically generate `.launch` configurations in the `webapp` module.
+The simpleapp archetype automatically provides a `.launch` configurations in the `webapp` module.
 You can therefore very simply run the application by right-clicking on one of these files, and choosing "Run As..." or "Debug As...".

 > the screencast shows this in action.